So.. “What is a Pedorthist?” is one of the more commonly asked questions I get in my day to day practice.

 A Canadian Certified Pedorthist has obtained an undergraduate degree with a focus of study in anatomy, biomechanics, medical conditions/diseases and physical assessment.
 They will also have completed the post-graduate diploma program in Pedorthics at Western University.
 This includes both a theory component and a practical clinical component.
 Certified Canadian Pedorthists also undergo a rigorous examination process comprised of a written element and a mock clinical setting before becoming fully certified.

-What’s the difference between a Pedorthist and a Podiatrist?
+What’s the difference between a Pedorthist and a Podiatrist / Chiropodist?

 In Ontario, podiatrists are a class of members of the College of Chiropodists of Ontario.
 A Podiatrist is trained to preform foot assessments, skin and nail care and surgical procedures on the foot.
 While a podiatrist scope of practice includes the ability to assess for and dispense custom made orthotics they typically lack the background in fabrication and manufacturing.